JonnyBurger/spring-loaded/README.md

 Found an issue with Remotion?
 [File an issue here](https://github.com/JonnyBurger/remotion/issues/new).

 ## License
+This code: MIT

-Notice that for some entities a company license is needed.
+The Remotion license: Notice that for some entities a company license is needed.
 Read [the terms here](https://github.com/JonnyBurger/remotion/blob/main/LICENSE.md).